Gordon999/PiVideoer3/README.md

 Pi v3, Arducam HAWKEYE, OWLSIGHT or 16MP cameras can be auto / manually focussed.
 Pi v3 also can do spot focus.

-Makes individual h264s, and can make a FULL MP4 of all h264s stored.
+Makes individual MP4s, length set in script, defulat 5 mins (300 seconds)

 Captured stills can be viewed and the video played it comes from.

+Can be set to store to RAM, SD-CARD or USB drive.

-If the sd card gets full the action taken can be set to stop, delete oldest video or move to usb ( assuming usb stick attached).
+If the RAM / SD-CARD get full the action taken can be set to stop, delete oldest video or move to usb (assuming usb drive / stick attached).

-Canbe set to move all h264s to usb at exit, assuming usb stick attached.
+Can be set to move all MP4s to usb at exit, assuming usb stick attached.

 Can control focus on a pi v3camera, auto, continuous,  manual or spot.
 For spot click on image when in menu showing focus options.

-h264s and jpegs captured in /home/《user》/Videos.  h264s can be converted to a mp4.
+MP4s and jpegs captured in /home/《user》/Videos.

 To install: